-Crews were mobilised at 11:28 on 28 February 2018 to a heath fire at Iping Common.
-The first appliance booked in attendance from Midhurst and asked for a further three fire engines.
-This incident then escalated to eight fire engines and two water carriers.
-The fire affected approximately 30 hectares of heathland before it was extinguished.
+Crews were mobilised at 11.28am on 28 February 2018 to a heath fire at Iping Common.

+The first appliance attended from Midhurst and asked for a further three fire engines.
+This incident then escalated to eight engines and two water carriers.
+The fire affected around 30 hectares of heathland before it was extinguished.
+Sussex Wildlife Trust expressed its gratitude to the fire service and for the opportunity to attend the debrief.

-Sussex Wildlife Trust were grateful to the fire service and for the opportunity to attend the debrief.
-They confirmed that the fire has not damaged the reserve and the risk to neighbours was avoided.
+The charity confirmed that the fire has not damaged the reserve and the risk to neighbours was avoided.